coleygroup/openretro/README.md

   and Molecular Transformer (https://github.com/pschwllr/MolecularTransformer).
   We (trivially) re-implemented the Transformer using models from OpenNMT, which gave cleaner and more modularized codes.

-For example, to benchmark with all for models, run
+For example, to benchmark with all 4 models, run
 ```
 bash scripts/benchmark_in_docker.sh gln retroxpert neuralsym transformer
 ```